 LPN vs. CNA: What’s the Difference?

-Both licensed practical nurses (LPNs) and certified nursing assistants (CNAs) are essential members of the healthcare team.
-They work closely with other healthcare professionals in a variety of settings to improve the health of their patients.
-But there are some key differences between an LPN vs. CNA.
+Both licensed practical nurses (LPNs) and certified nursing assistants (CNAs) deal directly with patients but LPNs have more extensive training and therefore have a wider scope of practice than CNAs.
+These essential members of the healthcare team work closely with other medical professionals in a variety of settings to improve the health of their patients.
+Curious about some key differences between an LPN vs. CNA?

-Keep in mind that both LPNs and CNAs deal directly with patients.
 For either job, you’ll need a solid educational foundation and the ability to correctly perform many clinical skills.
 Learning the difference between a CNA and LPN is the first step toward deciding which career path is better for you.

 LPN vs. CNA: What They Do

-- Administer medications, including injectable medications
+- Administering medications, including injectable medications

-- Assist in minor medical procedures
+- Assisting in minor medical procedures

-- Check and document vital signs
+- Checking and document vital signs

-- Insert catheters
+- Inserting catheters

-- Perform wound care, including changing bandages
+- Performing wound care, including changing bandages

 In some cases, LPNs also delegate tasks to CNAs and other healthcare team members.
 This helps manage the workload and ensures that each patient receives the proper amount of care.